22 Different Types of Beetles in the UK

 9. Rosemary Beetle

-These types of beetles in the UK feed on rosemary and are a shiny green color with purple stripes.
-They are roughly 8 millimeters in length.
+These beetles, which are found in the UK, feed on rosemary.
+They are shiny green with purple stripes and roughly 8 millimeters in length.

-This beetle (Chrysolina Americana) thrives on rosemary and other aromatic plants between the months of May and October.
-Other aromatic plants it feeds on include lavender, sage, and thyme.
+This beetle (Chrysolina Americana) thrives on rosemary and other aromatic plants between May and October.
+It also feeds on lavender, sage, and thyme.

-In 1994, Researchers discovered the rosemary beetle for the first time in the United Kingdom in the city of London.
+In 1994, researchers discovered the rosemary beetle for the first time in London, United Kingdom.
 It swiftly spread throughout the majority of the country.

-The species likely made it to North America on an imported rosemary plant.
+The species likely arrived in North America on an imported rosemary plant.
 Its native range is southern Europe.

-Some gardeners view it as a problem since the larvae and adults eat a small portion of the rosemary or lavender leaves.
+Some gardeners consider it problematic since the larvae and adults eat a small portion of the rosemary or lavender leaves.

 In contrast, others regard it as an attractive addition to their gardens and value it for that reason.